pgadmin-org/pgadmin4/README.md

 server or desktop mode, and access it from a web browser using the URL shown in the terminal once pgAdmin has started up.

-Setup of an environment on Windows is somewhat more complicated unfortunately, please see *pkg/win32/README.txt* for complete details.
+Setting up of an environment on Windows is somewhat more complicated unfortunately, please see *pkg/win32/README.txt* for complete details.

 # Building the Web Assets